Vasu-G01/C_Lang/README.md

-# C_Lang
+# C_Language
-This Repository Contains my C Notes and Projects
+This repository contains my personal notes and projects related to the C programming language.
+It serves as a learning resource and a portfolio of hands-on exercises, ranging from beginner-level programs to more advanced projects.